Saturday, June 8, 2024

 This is the perfect warm up race for a seasoned triathlete or the perfect race for newbies.
 Our venue is small and space is limited.
 Register early so you don’t miss out.
 We sold out in 2023.

 - A safe and professionally managed race

 - t-shirts for all participants (one each for teams)

 - post race meal

-The triathlon consists of a 750m swim, 20km cycle and 5km run.
-The duathlon consists of a 2.5km run, 20km cycle and 5km run.
+The triathlon consists of a 650m swim, 22km cycle and 5km run.
+The duathlon consists of a 2.5km run, 22km cycle and 5km run.
 Either can be done as an individual or in teams of two or three.
 Once everybody has completed the triathlon/duathlon, we’ll have a fun, non-competitive race for the kids.
-The swim distance will partly depend on water temperature but will be 100 – 200m long.
-The cycle will be a 4 km loop on pathways and the run will be an 800m out and back with a fun aid station at the turn around.
-Kids and adults will all receive a cool finishers medal and t-shirt.
-The kids will also get a commemorative finishers teddy bear.
+The kids race is meant to be fun and we’re keeping the distances short so they’re appropriate for the under 7 crowd (but all ages are welcome).
+The swim will be approximately 50m and will be close to the shore line.
+Kids are more than welcome to wear life jackets.
+The cycle will be an out and back on the pathway only and will be about 1.5 km and the run will be from transition to the finish line for about 350m.

 Entry fees include a t-shirt, finishers medal, post race meal and beer!

 We are looking forward to welcoming Competitive Edge Sport Therapy at Tri for Evan.
 They will be on site providing mini treatments to help you with any nagging aches, pains or injuries you might be experiencing.
 Head on over to their tent either before or after your race to claim your free mini treatment!

 TriAB membership: If you are not an annual Triathlon Alberta member, you will need to purchase a day membership in order to race.
 The link to purchase a day membership will be posted after registration opens.

 Race day info will be updated closer to the time.
 For reference, 2023 race day info can be found by clicking here.